vatel/scala-akka-monitoring/README.md

 = How it works =

 If you are familiar with profilers there are 2 concepts: sampling and instrumentation.
-Typesafe Console does instrumentation - it "patches" some akka classes via AspectJ to intercept some calls and gather info for further analysis.
+Typesafe Console does instrumentation - it "patches" some akka classes with AspectJ to intercept some calls and gather info for further analysis.
 My tool utilizes sampling - it periodically traverses the whole actor tree and all dispatchers having a reference to ActorSystem.
 This reference is all that it needs to work.

 Access to actor tree is rather simple, excepting that the tool must be inside "akka.actor.package" (otherwise you can not compile it).
-Going through dispatchers was only possible Java reflection because of private fields.
+Going through dispatchers was only possible with Java reflection because of private fields.

 I belive such monitoring is better to be added to Akka itself, without hacks and reflection - one day maybe ;)